-- (a) Probationary appointments shall be made from an eligible list to a position that the Board authorizes to be filled on a permanent basis, other than by reemployment, transfer, demotion, or temporary assignment.
-The probationary appointment shall become a permanent appointment after successful completion of a probationary period.
-The initial probationary period for new hires shall be twelve (12) months of continuous and compensated service measured from the anniversary date.
-A probationary employee may be terminated without cause.

-- (b) The probationary period for a permanent employee promoted to a higher level classification shall be six (6) months of continuous and compensated service measured from the anniversary date. - (c) A permanent employee who is promoted and who has passed probation in their formerly held lower class, if rejected during the promotional probation period, shall have the right to return to their former class and pay status. - (d) Temporary employees hired as regular employees in the same classification they worked, with no break in County service, shall have their time worked in that classification counted towards their probationary period.
+- (a) New employees shall be hired on a probationary basis from an eligible list to a vacancy that the Board of Supervisors authorizes to be filled, other than by reemployment, transfer, demotion, or temporary assignment.
+The probationary appointment shall become a for cause appointment after the new employee successfully completes a probationary period.
+The initial probationary period for new employees is twelve (12) months of continuous and compensated service measured from the date of hire, also known as the anniversary date as provided in Section 1.14.
+A probationary employee is employed on an at-will basis and may be terminated without cause. - (b) The probationary period for a for cause employee promoted to a higher-level classification shall be six (6) months of continuous and compensated service measured from the date of promotion, which becomes the employee's new anniversary date as provided in Section 1.14. - (c) A for cause employee who is promoted, shall have the right to return to the employee's job classification and pay status prior to promotion if the employee fails the probationary period for the promotion. - (d) Temporary employees hired as regular employees in the same classification they worked, with no break in County service, shall have their time worked in that classification counted towards their probationary period.